bhassan6621/qcfirst/README.md

 # QCFirst Website

 ## Contributors
-Bibi Hassan & Navsangeet Kaur
+* Bibi Hassan & Navsangeet Kaur
+* We both splitted the pages in half.
+We came togther before the day of the due date of the deliverables and helped each other out, and also discusses the changes and updates that are needed and evalutae each others work.
+* Bibi Hassan: Created the homepage, student homepage, and student search page
+* Navsangeet kaur: Created log in pages for both professor and student, sign up page, professor homepage and add course page

 ## Features
  * Responsive Design for mobile, tablet, and desktop
  * Links to get more information about how to use the website
- * Contact information provided
+ * Contact form is provided
  * Clear Navigation
  * Geographic information
- * Description
  * Images

 ## Pupose of the Website
 The website lets the students to view the classes that they are enrolled in and add more classes to their schedule.